-- Who creates the first object?
-The runtime creates a so called root object. - The root object creates other objects, which in turn create other objects, etc. - You define the type of the root object in the project settings. - You select a creation procedure of the root object as the first feature to be executed.
+- Who creates the first object? - > The runtime creates a so-called root object. - The root object creates other objects, which in turn create other objects, etc. - You define the type of the root object in the project settings. - How is the root object created? - The runtime calls a creation procedure of the root object. - You define this creation procedure in the project settings. - The application exits at the end of this creation procedure.